 There are many types of tents today.
-It can be difficult to classify them into a one-size-fits-all description because every tent has its design and purpose.
+It can be difficult to classify them into a "one-size-fits-all" description because every tent has their respective design and purpose.

 For instance, not all tents are for camping.
 One tent can be suitable for recreational use, but may not be great for tough expeditions, backcountry trailing, and other extensive adventures.

 However, one thing is for sure here: if you are planning to stay outside, even for a night, the tent is the ally that you really need.

 Let’s take a closer look at the different types of tents, their respective applications, and other things that would help you in the selection process.